Abdullahr29/NFCPower-plugin/README.md

 # NFCPower-plugin
-Ionic plugin used to access native NFC functionality for energy harvesting purposes
+Ionic plugin used to access native NFC functionality (currently only Android) for energy harvesting to power circuits via NFC tags